Bellwether (politics): United Kingdom

-While not strictly a bellwether, Sunderland South (Labour since 1964) was often used in election TV and radio programming to predict the swing of a general election - principally because it was often the first to declare - though with variable accuracy.
+While not strictly a bellwether, Sunderland South (Labour since 1964) was often used in election TV and radio programming to predict the swing of a general election, principally because it was often the first to declare, although with variable accuracy.

 London Borough elections

 Since Greater London formed during 1964-1965, Hammersmith and Fulham London Borough Council elections have matched those of the party who run (usually with the GLA, or more lately Mayor of London and Assembly) the most London authorities except its "miss" of Labour's majority of London councils in 2010 (which has endured since) and the reverse miss in 1978 and 1982.
 In the latter two results no overall control was the local result.

 Scottish Parliament

-The constituencies of Cunninghame North, Stirling and Na h-Eileanan an Iar have all elected MSPs from the party which won the plurality of seats in the election overall for every Scottish Parliament election.
+The constituencies of Cunninghame North and Stirling have all elected MSPs from the party which won the plurality of seats in the election overall for every Scottish Parliament election.
+Na h-Eileanan an Iar was a bellwether seat until the 2026 Scottish Parliament election, in which it elected Scottish Labour MSP Donald MacKinnon over incumbent SNP MSP Alasdair Allan.

-Also, the constituencies of Almond Valley, Dundee City West, Edinburgh Eastern, Glasgow Southside, Kilmarnock and Irvine Valley and Mid Fife and Glenrothes each elected an MSP from the largest party in the 2011 and 2016 elections.
+The constituencies of Almond Valley, Dundee City West, Edinburgh Eastern, Glasgow Southside, Kilmarnock and Irvine Valley, and Mid Fife and Glenrothes each elected an MSP from the largest party in the 2011 and 2016 elections.
 This continues the trend that their predecessor constituencies (Livingston, Dundee West, Edinburgh East & Musselburgh, Glasgow Govan, Kilmarnock & Loudoun and Fife Central) achieved in the 1999, 2003 and 2007 elections.